Git-hSin/TeamPerformanceCommImpact/README.md

     - NBA Data: https://www.basketball-reference.com/
  - The above sources provide tables that can be manipulated and exported as CSV files.
 Once the data was gathered and cleaned, Tim organized them into analysis-ready DataFrames via the Python Pandas library.
- - The visualizations were done using matplotlib and seaborn
+ - The visualizations were done using matplotlib and seaborn -Cleveland Browns 1998 issue: The city of Cleveland agreed to demolish Cleveland Stadium and build a new stadium on the same site, and the NFL agreed to reactivate the Browns by the 1999 season through either an expansion draft or a relocated franchise.
+The Browns were officially reactivated in 1998 through the expansion process and resumed play in 1999.
+Therefore, the Browns plotting in the Bottom 3 NFL Teams plot begins on 1999 instead of 1998.

 ### Zillow

 ### US Census